-- Quantum calculations cover a wider field.
+- 1. Quantum calculations cover a wider field.
 There is room for aspects not covered by traditional concepts.
-For example, Lewis wrote that, for him, the three-electron bond was unthinkable. - The association between quantities derived from quantum calculations and traditional building blocks is not unique.
-Even a rigorous choice of a definition of an atom in a molecule remains nothing but one of possible choices. - 3.
+For example, Lewis wrote that, for him, the three-electron bond was unthinkable.1 - 2.
+The association between quantities derived from quantum calculations and traditional building blocks is not unique.
+For example, even a rigorous choice of a definition of an atom in a molecule remains nothing but one of possible choices; one may prefer atoms as defined by Bader,2 or ones from the Hirshfeld family.3 - 3.
 Although the attractive forces of the nuclei confine electrons to the vicinity of nuclei, and the Pauli exclusion principle drives electrons to divide space among themselves, the separation into building blocks (atoms or electron pairs) is not perfect.
-Despite the constraints with confining effect, electrons can escape the regions of space we associate with the building blocks. - 4.
-The choice of the blocks we look at is not obvious.
-For example, is it not better to look for ions in an ionic crystal than for atoms?
+Despite the constraints with confining effect, electrons can escape the regions of space we associate with the building blocks.
+Furthermore, the building blocks may not be uniquely determined.